Skip to contents

 3. Use helper functions when possible

-The make_rowind_first_occurrence() function handles temp variable management automatically and reduces errors.
+make_rowind_first_occurrence() handles temp variable management automatically and reduces errors.

 4. Validate your transformations

-Always check that your rowind variables are actually row-independent:
+Always check that your ri_ variables are actually row-independent:

-# This should return 1 for all persons (meaning all rows have same value)
+# Should return 1 for every person -- all rows have the same value

 Conclusion